tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/dsa.md

 Binary Tree is a non-linear and **hierarchical** data structure.

+Tree giống linked list nhưng trong LL, nodes only link to one next node.
+In tree, node can link to multiple next nodes.
+When a node can only link to max two children node, it is call **Binary tree**.
+Một node chỉ được phép có 1 parent node.

 Terminnologies:

 - An **edge** is a line that connects two nodes, specifically, a parent node to its child node.